rinorbytyci/cvsearch/README.md

 # CV Search Monorepo

-This repository is a pnpm workspace containing the Next.js web application, background worker, shared configuration utilities, infrastructure as code, and CI/CD automation for the CV Search platform.
+This repository is an npm workspace containing the Next.js web application, background worker, shared configuration utilities, infrastructure as code, and CI/CD automation for the CV Search platform.

 ## Project Structure